sswam/allemande/doc/nsfw/guide_nsfw.md

 IMPORTANT: The agent Xilu is expert on NSFW image gen. Talk to her to learn more about image prompting.

-This asks Bigi, an image gen AI, to draw a nude girl, in a fast, lowest-quality portrait image:
+This asks Coni, an image gen AI, to draw a nude girl, in a fast, medium-quality portrait image:

-    Bigi, 1girl nude [P]
+    Coni, 1girl, nude [P]

 This draws Ally with her appearange, age, normal emotion / expression, and normal clothes, in a default square image at high quality, with a default "negative prompt" to help avoid bad images.

-    Jily, [use ally], [use age/ally], [use emo/ally], [use clothes/ally] [use neg] [S3]
+    Jily, [use Ally], [use age/Ally], [use emo/Ally], [use clothes/Ally] [use neg] [S3]

-This does the same thing more concisely, for Barbie, making sure it's a solo picture, and with a Tall image:
+This does the same thing more concisely, for Barbie, making sure it's a solo picture, with a Tall image, and cartoon style with Poni:

-    Jily, solo [person barbie] [use neg] [T4]
+    Poni, solo [person Barbie] [use neg] [T4]

 This draws Cloe in green lingerie in a seedy parking lot at night, with her normal cheery expression, in a landscape image at high quality.
 Try to get a full body shot by mentioning feet or shoes!

-    Jily, [person Cloe "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]
+    Lusy, [person Cloe "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]

 This draws a portrait image of Bast in the jungle, looking angry that he forgot his mosquito repellant.
-Square image, medium quality:
+Square image, good quality:

-    Jily, [person Bast "topless, leather shorts" angry], jungle [S2]
+    Hily, [person Bast "topless, leather shorts" angry], jungle [S2]

-The shortcut quality settings range from 0 (lowest, the default) to 4.
+The quality settings range from 0 to 4.

-[S2] is a medium quality square image.
+The default is [S2], a good quality square image.
 [P1] is a low quality portrait image, [L4] is a very high quality landscape image, etc.

 We can do taller portrait images with e.g. [T2] and wider landscape images with e.g. [W3].